auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     the new integration encrypts the bcrypt long tag parameter as an extended plaintext salt.
-Technically speaking, this encryption is the Blowfish block cipher used in a variant of cipher block chaining (CBC) mode that additionally incorporates a key feedback mechanism
+Technically speaking, this encryption is the Blowfish block cipher used in a variant of cipher block chaining (CBC) mode that additionally incorporates a key feedback mechanism.

-    The original bcrypt uses this mode of operation to initialize the state, but then switches to using null bytes.
-The G3P's novel bcrypt variant develops this latent feature into something used in every blowfish key expansion, which occurs twice every bcrypt round.
+    The original bcrypt uses this mode of operation to initialize the state by encrypting a cyclc extension of the salt.
+After this single key expansion, the original bcrypt switches to using null bytes.
+The G3P's novel bcrypt variant replaces these null bytes with a counter and tag.

     Furthermore, the original bcrypt extracts its final hash by encrypting the string "OrpheanBeholderScryDoubt" with 64 rounds of blowfish in ECB